nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ![Architecture Diagram](images/architecture.png)<br>
 *Fig 1.
 Architecture diagram of the WhenFree application*

-The architecture diagram above shows the high-level design of WhenFree.
+Fig 1. shows the high-level design of the WhenFree application.
 WhenFree adopts an n-tier style architecture where higher layers make use of the services provided by the lower layers.
 Here is a quick overview of each layer/component and the sub-components residing in it.
 * UI: The Command Line user interface of the application.